 Though I wish I could change my relationship history, I can’t.
 And to be honest, my choices make sense in the context of my former belief system.

-The world of dating can be hard to navigate for a young Christian.
+The world of Christian dating can be hard to navigate for a young single.
 We are bombarded by a world that defines dating as this feel-good, hook-up experience.
 If something feels right, do it.
 If someone feels right, do them.
 It’s a culture that embraces pleasure and passion as the foundation of relationship.
 Commitment is trumped by chemistry and loyalty is replaced with lust.
 It’s a mentality that tends to live in the moment, forsaking the building of a future.

 But then on the other side of the story, the “Christian view of dating” tends to use fear to keep us paralyzed, afraid to do anything at all.
 Rather than trying to navigate through the world of dating in a healthy way, it’s easier to overcompensate for one extreme by simply developing another – giving up dating all together.